Fun Facts About Sloths

 What Are Sloths?

-Sloths are mammals that live in the tropical rain forests of Central and South America.
+Sloths are mammals that live in the tropical rainforests of Central and South America.
 They are related to anteaters.
 Unlike anteaters that live on the ground, sloths spend most of their lives hanging in the trees.

 a sloth hanging upside down on a tree branch